scope-lab-vu/Resonate/scenario-description/readme.md

 Scenario.dot, entity.dot -- metamodel figures of the scenario description and the textual language.
 Read the [docs](https://textx.github.io/textX/stable/) to convert it to png.

-To generate scenes with different weather patterns, activate the virtual environment using demo/bin/activate.
+To generate scenes with different weather patterns, activate the virtual environment using source demo/bin/activate.
 Then run the following commands to generate different simulation scenarios.

 ```
+cd demo
 textx generate entity.tx --target dot
 textx generate scenario.entity --grammar entity.tx --target dot
 python3 scenario-generator.py